SPO-VCS: An End-to-End Smart Predict-then-Optimize Framework with Alternating Differentiation Method for Relocation Problems in Large-Scale Vehicle Crowd Sensing: Numerical experiments

+In this section, we conduct the first experiment in the real-world taxi dataset in Hong Kong.
+The study area in the Kowloon District, Hong Kong SAR, is first discretized into hexagon grids by Uber's Hexagonal Hierarchical Spatial Index (H3) \citep{h3} at H8 resolution.
+The average edge length of each hexagon is 531.41 $m$.
+For the mid-size network, we select 45 grids, and for the large-scale network, 68 grids are chosen, as illustrated in Figure \ref{fig: research area}.
+Real-time taxi information is collected from the HKTaxi application programming interface (API) from March 14 to March 24, 2023, and the taxi demand in each grid is aggregated every 15 minutes.
+Following preprocessing, the dataset contains a total of 2,075,864 data samples.
+The dataset is partitioned into training, validation, and testing sets in a ratio of $8:1:1$.

+Figure \ref{fig: demand pattern} visualizes the spatio-temporal taxi demand pattern in a week in the research area.
+From Figure \ref{fig: demand pattern} (a), we observe that high-demand areas are concentrated in the west-central and southern regions, particularly around Mong Kok and Hung Hom areas.
+Grid 62, located in the Mong Kok area, experiences the highest number of taxi requests.
+Figure \ref{fig: demand pattern} (b) illustrates the daily demand pattern in a week (Moving average with sliding window = 4) for three selected grids and on average.
+One can see that the temporal patterns vary across different grids with different demands.
+The average demand ranges from 100 to 200 vehicles per hour.
+Grid 62 exhibits the highest demand, ranging from 300 to 600 vehicles per hour, with three distinct demand peaks in the morning, noon, and late night.
+Grid 47 shows diverse peak hours in the morning, noon, and afternoon, occurring at around 8:00, 12:00, and 19:00.
+Meanwhile, the demand in grid 39 fluctuates smoothly at around 50 vehicles/hour.

-In this section, we compare the performance of the proposed SPO framework with the baseline methods in mid and large-scale networks in dimensions 2,025 $(45 \times 45)$ and 4,624 $(68\times 68)$ respectively.
+We then compare the accuracy and computational efficiency performance of the proposed SPO framework with the baseline methods in mid and large-scale networks in dimensions 2,025 $(45\times 45)$ and 4,624 $(68\times 68)$, respectively.
+The total travel budget is set to 10,000.
 The TGCN module is utilized as the prediction module in both the SPO framework and baseline methods.
-We set different budgets ranging from 8,000 to 15,000 to examine the performance.
 The ratio of DVs to NDVs is set to $6\colon4$.